UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

   ```
   systemctl status certbot.timer
   ```
-  Generate a SSL certificate for your host.
+  Generate an SSL certificate for your host.
   In the Apache config file is explained how to do that.
 Then restart Apache.
 * Exit from user *root*.